How to Fix Lower Back Pain from Lifting

 - Exercises for strengthening: Pay particular attention to strengthening the muscles that support the lower back, such as the back extensors, obliques, and abdominals.
 Planks, bridges, and bird dogs are a few exercises that can help strengthen and stabilize the core.

 - Exercises for flexibility and mobility: To avoid muscular imbalances and tightness, keep your hamstrings, lower back muscles, and hip flexors flexible.
-Lunges, forward bends, and spinal twists are a few stretching exercises that can assist increase range of motion and flexibility.
+Lunges, forward bends, and spinal twists are a few stretching exercises that can help increase range of motion and flexibility.

 - Gradual progression: To help your body adjust and strengthen, gradually increase the weight and intensity of heavy lifting exercises over time.